Adecunle-AI/expense-tracker/README.md

 # Expense Tracker App

 An **expense tracking web app** built using **HTML, CSS, and JavaScript**.
-This app adds expenses automatically, and displays a running list of transactions.
+This app adds income and expenses automatically, and displays a running list of transactions.

 ---